ClosedNon-Profit

 Who Can Apply

-Only the three grantees are eligible to receive Distributed National Collections Program grants, with each delivering a sub-program.
-The opportunity is a closed, non-competitive process established by Ministerial decision due to the specialised expertise of the National Library of Australia and the Australian National Maritime Museum, and because the bursary program supports cultural heritage sector delegates attending the Australian Museums and Galleries Association National Conference and/or the Regional, Remote and Community Day.
+• Only the three specified grantees are eligible to receive Distributed National Collections Program grants • The opportunity is a closed, non-competitive process established by Ministerial decision • Eligible delivery organisations are the National Library of Australia, the Australian National Maritime Museum, and the Australian Museums and Galleries Association • The program is directed to activities involving nationally significant artistic or cultural material • The objectives reference assistance to not-for-profit, incorporated organisations

 What's Funded